edoper/CNV-GWAS-Pipeline/README.md

 2) Resolve strand isues.
 3) Remove the SNPs which still differ between the datasets.

 The [PLINK merge](https://www.cog-genomics.org/plink/1.9/data#merge) manual has guidelines about what should be done if two PLINK binary datasets can not be merged.
-The below command will merge mygwas with 1000 genomes data and carry out a PCA analysis.
+The command below will merge mygwas with 1000 genomes data and carry out a PCA analysis.
 ```
 plink --vcf ALL.2of4intersection.20100804.genotypes.vcf.gz --biallelic-only strict --allow-no-sex --geno 0.02 --maf 0.05 --hwe 0.001 --make-bed --out 1000g.ALL
 plink --bfile mygwas.genoQC --bmerge 1000g.ALL --make-bed --out mygwas.merged
 plink --bfile mygwas.merged --pca --out mygwas.merged
 ```
-The output (`mygwas.merged.eigenvec`) can be used to plot and identify outliers using R if the ancestry of every individual is appended as the last column of the PCA results.
+The output (`mygwas.merged.eigenvec`) can be used to plot and identify outliers using R if the reported ancestry of every individual is appended as the last column of the PCA results.
 The command below in R will plot mygwas individuals alongside 1000 genomes samples.
 ```
 library(readr)
 mygwas_merged <- read_table2("mygwas.merged.eigenvec", col_names = FALSE)